btcnhung1299/dotfiles/README.md

 ```console
 bash init.sh
 ```
-2. Copy lines in `temp.sh` and add to the beginning of .zshrc to see global variable `HOME` and `LOCAL_HOME` in zsh interactive shell
+2. Re-login for changes to take effects
-3. Run `zsh` to custom shell and install plug-ins
+3. As oh-my-zsh installed, re-run `init.sh` to link `zsh.rc` to the local zsh configuration